Field Mag may receive a minor commission from purchases made via affiliate links.

-The first thing you'll notice about the Tempo is that it isn't made of plastic, it's made of metal.
-While big plastic coolers rely on super-thick walls filled with foam to keep in the cold, the Tempo uses double-wall vacuum insulation employed by many of our favorite water bottles for its thermal seal.
-Oyster calls its version DLTA, and the big benefit here is that the walls can be thinner, which means the cooler can be both smaller and lighter—the Tempo is about the size of a carry-on and weighs 12.3 pounds—without a reduction of its interior capacity.
-Oyster says the Tempo doesn't need ice either (but it does come with two ice packs) which means even more room for bevies.
+The first thing you'll notice about the 23L Oyster Tempo is that it isn't made of plastic, it's made of metal—lightweight aluminum to be exact.
+While big rotomolded plastic coolers rely on super-thick walls filled with foam to keep in the cold, the Tempo uses double-wall vacuum insulation employed by many of our favorite insulated water bottles for its thermal seal.
+Oyster calls its version DLTA, and the big benefit here is that the walls can be thinner, which means the cooler can be both smaller and lighter—the Tempo is smaller than most carry-on suitcases and weighs just over 12 lbs—without a reduction of its interior capacity.
+Oyster says the Tempo doesn't need ice either (but it does come with two ice packs) which means even more room for cold drinks and fresh food.

 The main reason why there are tons of vacuum-insulated water bottles and nearly no vacuum-insulated coolers is that it's difficult and expensive to get that tech to play nice with a rectangular cooler shape.
 Yeti actually does have a vacuum-insulated chest called the V Series, that's even more premium—and pricey to the tune of $800—than its flagship Tundra, but it's more of a statement piece than an everyday workhorse.